apache/trafficcontrol/docs/source/glossary.rst

 	cache server
 	cache servers
-		The main function of a CDN is to proxy requests from clients to origin servers and cache the results.
-To proxy, in the CDN context, is to obtain content using HTTP from an origin server on behalf of a client.
+		The main function of a CDN is to proxy requests from clients to :term:`origin servers` and cache the results.
+To proxy, in the CDN context, is to obtain content using HTTP from an :term:`origin server` on behalf of a client.
 To cache is to store the results so they can be reused when other clients are requesting the same content.
 There are three types of proxies in use on the Internet today:

 		- :term:`Reverse Proxy`: Used by Traffic Control for Edge-tier :dfn:`cache servers`.
 		- :term:`Forward Proxy`: Used by Traffic Control for Mid-tier :dfn:`cache servers`.